RyanTheAllmighty/Dockerfiles/mariadb/README.md

 # Github
 The files for this build are available [here](https://github.com/RyanTheAllmighty/Dockerfiles/tree/master/mariadb).

-# Description
-This image of MariaDB is built from source using debian:jessie as a base.

 # Build Arguments
 VERSION: The version of MariaDB to build.
 If not provided the build will fail.